5 Easy-to-Make Christmas Ornaments

-Salt Dough Cookie Ornaments
+Simple Christmas Tree Decorations: Salt Dough Cookie Ornaments

 The smell of baking bread is a sure indicator of happy holidays.
 Mix up a batch of salt dough and use your favorite cutters and paints to make a set of colorful and durable ornaments with a DIY flair.
+If you can’t bear to throw out those old cookie sheets, then repurpose them by doing this.

 Make the Salt Dough